rudraneel2099/ML-Based-IDS-2210992193/README.md

 Research Paper

 ## Current Status
-Submitted to AIC 2026 (IEEE/Scopus Indexed Conference) Submission ID: 2644 (via Microsoft CMT)
+Submitted to "2026 IEEE 5th World Conference on Applied Intelligence and Computing".